Skip to main content

 Following Winston convention (lower = more severe):

-• error - Only critical errors
+• error - Only critical errors (default)

 • warn - Warnings and errors

-• info - General information (default)
+• info - General information about agent operations

 • debug - Detailed debugging information